micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-39-rashi_en.md

 <b>To be with her.</b> In the World-to-Come [in Gehinnom].

 ### passuk 11
-<b>It was on such a day.</b> Meaning: it was when a special day arrived— a day of merriment, a day of their idolatrous feasts, when they all went to their temples— that she said, “I have no day as suitable to seduce Yoseif, as this day.”
+<b>It was on such a day.</b> Meaning: it was when a special day arrived— a day of merriment, a day of their idolatrous feasts, when they all went to their temples— that she said, “I have no day as suitable to seduce Yossef, as this day.”
 She [therefore] told them, “I am ill and cannot go [to the temple].”
 <b>To do his work.</b> Rav and Shmuel [dispute what this means]: One says, [it means] literally, his work, and the other says he intended to have his way with her, but, his father’s image appeared to him, etc., as is stated in Maseches Sotah.

 ### passuk 12